 Latest Morning Briefing Stories

-Editorial pages focus on the opioid crisis.
+Editorial pages focus on public health.

 Researchers know that there is a link between women who experience sexual assault and harassment and later health problems.
 But much of the previous research relied on self-reported symptoms, meaning that the women might be missing health problems they didn’t known about.

 Toxic stress affects the developing brain, the immune system, the cardiovascular system and the metabolic regulatory system, and can dramatically increases the risk of hypertension, heart disease and diabetes, among other costly health conditions.

 While doing your job, your brain faces daily memory, processing and multi-tasking challenges that keep its cognitive functions sharp.
 Meanwhile, being diagnosed with dementia does not mean patients can’t have an active life.